joy-kissell/hamster-bites/README.md

 Database of foods that hamsters can/cannot eat, including frequency and controversiality.
 ## Setup
 pip install -r requirements.txt
+## Data Structure
+current columns: food (name), type (fruit, vegetable, protein, miscellaneous, dangerous), safe (yes/no), controversial (true/false)\
 ## Progress
-scraped all food items from webpage into dataframe and saved to a csv: https://ontariohamsters.ca/education/Food-safety.html \
+1.scraped all food items from webpage into dataframe and saved to a csv: https://ontariohamsters.ca/education/Food-safety.html \
-added controversial column (boolean) and got rid of controversial food type\
+2.added controversial column (boolean) and got rid of controversial food type\
-removed duplicates from dataframe\
+3.removed duplicates from dataframe\
-current columns: food (name), type (fruit, vegetable, protein, miscellaneous, dangerous), safe (yes/no), controversial (true/false)\

     TODO: data cleaning\
         -details in parenthesis-->own column or add cooked/raw column\
         -multiple item names with slashes-->separate into different food items if not synonyms\